Pyotr Rumyantsev: Early life

-Peter was the only son of Count Alexander Rumyantsev, of Moldovan origins, by Maria, the daughter and heiress of Count Andrey Matveyev.
+Pyotr came from the Russian noble Rumyantsev family.
+He was the only son of Count Alexander Rumyantsev, and was born in the village of Stroiești (modern Moldova/Transnistria), by Maria, the daughter and heiress of Count Andrey Matveyev.
+According to other versions, he was born in Moscow, and the Moldovan version of the birth is called legendary.
 As his mother spent much time in the company of Peter the Great, rumours suggested that the young Rumyantsev was the monarch's illegitimate son.
 He was named after the ruling Emperor who was his godfather.
 He was the brother of Praskovya Bruce, confidant of Catherine the Great.

 Pyotr Alexandrovich first saw military service under his nominal father in the war with Sweden (1741–1743).
 He personally carried to the Empress the peace treaty of Åbo, concluded by his father in 1743.
 Thereupon he gained promotion to the rank of colonel.

 His first military glory dates from the great battles of the Seven Years' War (1756–1763), those of Gross-Jägersdorf (1757) and Kunersdorf (1759).
-In 1761 he besieged and took the Pomeranian fortress of Kolberg, thus clearing for Russian armies the path to Berlin.
+In 1761 he besieged and took the Pomeranian fortress of Kolberg, which had twice been unsuccessfully beleaguered by other Russia's commanders; thus clearing for Russian armies the path to Berlin.
+The siege of Kolberg of 1761 was an important milestone in the development of Russian military art.
+Here Rumyantsev pioneered a new tactic – the action of troops in battalion (regimental) columns, combined with a scattered formation of jaegers.

 First Russo-Turkish War

 Throughout the reign of Catherine the Great, Rumyantsev served as supreme governor of Little Russia.
 In this post, which his father had held with so much honesty, Rumyantsev made it his priority to eliminate any autonomy of the hetmans and to fully incorporate the newly conquered territories into the Russian Empire.
 Some accuse him of having promoted serfdom in New Russia, but the choice of such a policy remained out of his control.

 With the outbreak of the Russo-Turkish war in 1768, Rumyantsev took command of the army sent to capture Azov.
-He thoroughly defeated the Turks in the Battles of Larga and Kagula, crossed the Danube and advanced to Romania.
+He thoroughly defeated the Turks in the battles of Ryabaya Mogila, Larga, and Kagul, crossed the Danube and advanced to Romania.
 For these dazzling victories he became Field-Marshal and gained the victory title Zadunaisky (meaning "Trans-Danubian").
 When his forces approached Shumla in 1774, the new Sultan Abdul Hamid I started to panic and sued for peace, which Rumyanstev signed upon a military tambourine at the village of Küçük Kaynarca.